alexisphilip/curriculum-vitae/README.md

 # Curriculum Vitae

-Personnal C.V. to date on November 2020.
+Personnal C.V. to date on January 2021.

 Made with Adobe Illustrator.